Blog

 • Filter out honeypots and exit-disabled contracts on open DEX pairs

-Success means achieving sub-100ms transaction submission, landing consistently in the first 10 confirmations for target slots, and demonstrably reducing both transaction failure rates and capital loss incidents.
+Success means achieving sub-100 ms transaction submission, landing consistently in the first 10 confirmations for target slots, and demonstrably reducing both transaction failure rates and capital loss incidents.
 This guide covers foundational concepts and advanced considerations for organizations deploying production sniper systems on Solana.

 Rather than listing bot names randomly, we organize community-validated options by the factors that actually determine performance: network path optimization, priority fee algorithms, strategic flexibility, and pre-trade validation depth.
 Match these capabilities to your operational constraints, risk tolerance, and speed requirements.

-Evolution of Solana sniping infrastructure: 2025 to 2026
+Evolution of Solana sniping infrastructure

-The Solana trading ecosystem has matured significantly.
-Fee market mechanics, MEV protection infrastructure, and competitive bot density have all shifted.
 Priority fee handling and bundle submission paths now follow established patterns, baseline retail bot performance has accelerated, and institutional trading desks approach sniper infrastructure as integrated components of high-frequency trading stacks rather than experimental side projects.
+Alpenglow—Solana's consensus upgrade that compresses finality from ~12.8 seconds to 100–150 ms—passed governance with 98% approval and activated on a community validator test cluster on May 11, 2026.
+Mainnet activation is expected late 2026.

 This analysis maintains core operational principles while incorporating 2026-specific factors: stricter latency service level objectives, bundle-conscious transaction routing, enhanced risk management frameworks, and operational procedures for teams running coordinated sniper deployments across multiple blockchain networks.
+The infrastructure gaps that were merely costly in 2024–2025 become disqualifying once Alpenglow lands.

 Defining Solana sniper bot architecture